-Like those at state schools, our students in the National Program have to sit for three different exams in their school life:
+Like those at state schools, our students in the National Programme have to sit for three different exams in their school life:

-Moving Level Exam (grade 6): Grade 6 is the border between Primary and Secondary.
+- 1. Moving Level Exam (grade 6): Grade 6 is the border between Primary and Secondary.
 Thus, all students are required to take Final Semester 1 and Final Semester 2 exams like those from other grades.
-However, the difference is that the Footprints National Program creates its own tests or uses tests from the Office of Education and arranges the exam, but MoEYS will set the exam date, issue the test guidelines, train the individuals involved, and inspect the exam process.

-- 2. Grade 9 National Exam: The exam is the assessment for moving students from phase 1 called Lower Secondary to phase 2 called Upper Secondary within the secondary program.
-Our students are required to take the exam in the state school, which consists of students from different private and public schools.
-The certificate of grade 9 will be issued by the Department of Education, Youth, and Sport, from MoEYS.
-However, during COVID-19 from SY 2019-2020 to SY 2021-2022, MoEYS authorised us to conduct the exam at our school and sign the Lower Secondary Diploma.
-In the school year 2022-2023, the MoEYS continued allowing us to conduct the exam in FIS with the MoEYS' monitoring on the process of the exam and the Lower Secondary Diploma is signed by the school principal.
-This trend is likely to continue for the following years if there is no change in the MoEYS exam system, the exams are well processed, and the school keeps seeking the approval from MoYES each year. - 3.
-Grade 12 National Exam: This exam is the bridge for students to go to local universities if they do not want to use our equivalent diploma from the International Program.
+However, the difference is that the Footprints National Programme creates its own tests or uses tests from the Office of Education and arranges the exam, but MoEYS will set the exam date, issue the test guidelines, train the individuals involved, and inspect the exam process. - 2.
+Grade 9 National Exam: The exam assesses students transitioning from Lower Secondary (Phase 1) to Upper Secondary (Phase 2) within the secondary programme.
+Our students are required to take this exam in state schools, alongside students from various private and public schools.
+The Grade 9 certificate is issued by the Department of Education, Youth, and Sport (MoEYS). - However, during the COVID-19 pandemic from the 2019-2020 school year to the 2021-2022 school year, MoEYS authorised us to conduct the exam at our school and sign the Lower Secondary Diploma.
+In the 2022-2023 and 2023-2024 school years, MoEYS continued to allow us to conduct the exam at our school with MoEYS monitoring the exam process.
+The Lower Secondary Diploma is signed by our school principal. - 3.
+Grade 12 National Exam: This exam is the bridge for students to go to local universities if they do not want to use our equivalent diploma from the International Programme.
 It is the most challenging exam and requires extensive knowledge to pass.
 Like the Grade 9 National Exam, we prepare our students for this examination with intensive review.
 Our students are required to take the exam in the state school, which consists of students from different private and public schools.
 After passing the exam, students will receive the national baccalaureate which is issued by the Cambodian Ministry of Education, Youth, and Sport.